-The numbers indicate fractions of seconds, e. g. $2 = 1/2 \, \text{sec.}$, $25 = 1/25 \, \text{sec.}$ Position B gives time exposures (from a tripod).
+The numbers indicate fractions of seconds, e. g.
+2=1/2 sec., 25=1/25 sec.
+Position B gives time exposures (from a tripod).
 As long as the release button is depressed the shutter will remain open.

-Both shutters incorporate a delayed action shutter release.
-If the photographer himself wishes to be in the picture, he must wind the little red button 15 below the shutter (fig. 2) after he has made his preparations.
+Both shutters incorporate an automatic shutter release.
+If the photographer himself wishes to become part of the picture, he must wind the little red button 15 below the shutter (fig. 2) after he has made his preparations.
 If now the release button is pressed, appr.
 7 seconds will elapse before the shutter is released.